deeplearning4j/deeplearning4j/lstm.md

 Remember, the purpose of recurrent nets is to accurately classify sequential input.
 We rely on the backpropagation of error and gradient descent to do so.

-Backpropagation in feedforward networks moves backward from the final error through the outputs, weights and inputs of each hidden layer, assigning those weights responsibility for a portion of the error by calculating their partial derivatives -- *∂E/∂w*, or the relationship between their rates of change -- which are then used by our learning rule, gradient descent, to adjust the weights in a way that decreases error.
+Backpropagation in feedforward networks moves backward from the final error through the outputs, weights and inputs of each hidden layer, assigning those weights responsibility for a portion of the error by calculating their partial derivatives -- *∂E/∂w*, or the relationship between their rates of change.
+Those derivatives are then used by our learning rule, gradient descent, to adjust the weights up or down, whichever direction decreases error.

 Recurrent networks rely on an extension of backpropagation called [backpropagation through time](https://www.cs.cmu.edu/~bhiksha/courses/deeplearning/Fall.2015/pdfs/Werbos.backprop.pdf), or BPTT.
 Time, in this case, is simply expressed by a well-defined series of calculations, which is all backpropagation needs to work.